ahmetb/kubectl-aliases/README.md

 # kubectl-aliases

-This repository contains [a script](generate_aliases.py) to generate convenient kubectl aliases programmatically.
+This repository contains [a script](generate_aliases.py) to generate hundreds of convenient kubectl aliases programmatically.

 You can directly download the [`.kubectl_aliases` file](.kubectl_aliases) and save it in your $HOME directory, then edit your .bashrc/.zshrc file with: